cameron-yee/kak-log/README.md

 ### kak-execute-file

-The `kak-execute-file` command will execute the current file with the `kak_log_run_command` option and write stdout to a new scratch buffer.
+The `kak-execute-file` command will execute the current file with the `kak_log_execute_command` option and write stdout to a new scratch buffer.